natanlf/unipds-travel-agency-ai/README.md

 *   `getBookingDetails(bookingId)`: Retrieve complete details of a specific booking.
 *   `cancelBooking(bookingId, name)`: Cancel an existing booking.
 *   `listPackagesByCategory(category)`: List available travel packages by category (e.g., `ADVENTURE`, `TREASURES`).

 ---

+## 🛡️ Security & Guardrails

+To ensure safe interactions, the project implements **Input Guardrails** to prevent prompt injection and malicious use:

+*   **`InjectionGuard`**: An implementation of `InputGuardrail` that intercepts user messages before they reach the LLM.
+*   **`PromptSecurityExpert`**: A specialized AI service that analyzes incoming prompts for potential attacks or instruction overrides.

+If a malicious prompt is detected, the system automatically blocks the request with a security warning.

+---